ParasKoundal/NotesGutter/README.md

 class UserManager { ... }
 ```

-Click the icon in the gutter, and a beautiful **Markdown Editor** slides open.
+Click the button which will appear above the comment, and a beautiful **Markdown Editor** slides open.
 Or click a button and draw a full architecture diagram right there.
 All your notes live safely in a separate folder, synced with your repo.

 ---